 Because your reputation is your life.
-Your name is like a brand – like Apple, SONY, Volkswagen or other.
+Your name is like a brand – like Apple, SONY, Volkswagen, etc.

-So, based on the above, are you a more like a Tesla (shiny and cool) or a more like a Volvo kind of guy (conservative and safe)?
+So, based on the above, are you more like a Tesla (shiny and cool) or more like a Volvo kind of guy (conservative and safe)?